Revisiting Step-Size Assumptions in Stochastic Approximation: Abstract

 \section{Abstract}

-Many machine learning and optimization algorithms are built upon the framework of stochastic approximation (SA), for which the selection of step-size (or learning rate) is essential for success.
-For the sake of clarity, this paper focuses on the special case $\alpha_n = \alpha_0 n^{-\rho}$ at iteration $n$, with $\rho \in [0,1]$ and $\alpha_0>0$ design parameters.
-It is most common in practice to take $\rho=0$ (constant step-size), while in more theoretically oriented papers a vanishing step-size is preferred.
-In particular, with $\rho \in (1/2, 1)$ it is known that on applying the averaging technique of Polyak and Ruppert, the mean-squared error (MSE) converges at the optimal rate of $O(1/n)$ and the covariance in the central limit theorem (CLT) is minimal in a precise sense.
+Many machine learning and optimization algorithms are built upon the framework of stochastic approximation (SA), for which the selection of step-size (or learning rate) $\{\alpha_n\}$ is crucial for success.
+An essential condition for convergence is the assumption that $\sum_n \alpha_n = \infty$.
+Moreover, in all theory to date it is assumed that $\sum_n \alpha_n^2 < \infty$ (the sequence is square summable).
+In this paper it is shown for the first time that this assumption is not required for convergence and finer results.

-The paper revisits step-size selection in a general Markovian setting.
-Under readily verifiable assumptions, the following conclusions are obtained provided $0<\rho<1$: \whamb Parameter estimates converge with probability one, and also in $L_p$ for any $p\ge 1$.